Cumulo/recollect.cljs/README.md

 Terms:

 * Twig: data wrapped with a renderer to caching purpose
-* Bunch: the whole date tree rendered with Twigs
+* Bunch: the whole data tree rendered with Twigs
 * `:key`: to help diff maps

 ### Purpose